eduqg/LifeToRemind/README.md

 This repository contains the site demonstration made for the Course Completion Work 2 discipline of the University of Brasilia campus Gama (UnB - FGA).

-Enjoy ** Hacktoberfest ** to do four Pull Requests and win your event t-shirt! : v:: tada:: raised_hands:
+Enjoy **Hacktoberfest** to do four Pull Requests and win your event t-shirt! :v::tada::raised_hands:

 ## Tools and Environment